wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-tutorial-get-started-windows.md

 **To run the sample**

-1. From the Azure <!-- deleted by customization preview portal --><!-- keep by customization: begin -->Management Portal<!-- keep by customization: end --> startboard, click the tile for the cluster you just created.
+1. From the Azure preview portal startboard, click the tile for the cluster you just created.

 2. On the new cluster blade, click **Dashboard**.
 When prompted, enter the admin username and password for the cluster.